PMP® Exam: A Guide to 2021 Changes

 Project Management Professional (PMP)® is one of the most widely-respected credentials in the global project management community.

 This Project Management Institute (PMI)® credential is designed by project managers, for project managers.
 As such, it must remain at the cutting edge of project management methodologies and continue to lead the way in industry standards.

 This leads to periodical updates of both A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and the PMP® Exam.

-When is the PMP® Exam Changing?
+When did the PMP® Exam Change?

 The key changes in the PMP® Exam reflect how both the role of project managers and project management itself are evolving.